-- 2 points are awarded for each disposal item stored in the disposal container. - 2 points are awarded for each remaining item straightened up in the correct position.
+- 3 points are awarded for each disposal item stored in the container on the mobile robot or a storage area for disposal item. - 3 points are awarded for each non-disposal item straightened up in the correct position.

-If all preexisting items are processed correctly, a total of 36 points will be awarded.
+If all preexisting items are processed correctly, a total of 54 points will be awarded.